 Currently, our older pupils are engaged in a project to develop pupil voice leading to improving the provision for Mental Health in each school.

 The Ascension Project is a relationship between ourselves, St Mary's c of E Academy, Credenhill, and the Cathedral.
 Through looking at the meaning within art, we hope to give pupils the opportunity to express their feelings, especially if parents spend long periods of time working away from home.

-Behaviour System and Kindness Jars
+Positive Behaviour Policy and Kindness Jars

 Our behaviour system has developed over the years to become a far more edifying and restorative process.